vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 `helm` support requires that you have Helm installed and configured.

-To use the `Helm: DryRun` command, your Kubernetes cluster must be running Tiller.
+To use the `Helm: Dry Run` command, your Kubernetes cluster must be running Tiller.

 For setting up `draft` you can provide a path to the binary via configuration (`vs-kubernetes.draft-path`) if it is not on your PATH.